intro-gen-ai/ai-for-all/README.md

 Research question: Can we improve LLama V2 to understand social dynamics using QLoRA?

-As of right now, there's not a deep understanding on whether or not QLoRA (Low-Rank Adaptation of Large Language Models) is an efficient form of fine-tuning ML models.
+Currently, there's not a deep understanding on whether or not QLoRA (Low-Rank Adaptation of Large Language Models) is an efficient form of fine-tuning ML models.
 This purpose of this project will be exploring the limits of this new technique using the complex topics of social dynamics for marginalized communitites.

 ### Proposed Solution/Approach
 I will be fine tuning a machine learning model using documents written by people like James Baldwin and Angela Davis that use literature as a conduit for social justice to create responses that make the user feel it is somewhat "aware" of the social implications of class, race, gender, ect.
 Additionally, using a mixture of personal narratives and historical context will hopefully allow for the model to present responses that are inclined to better suit the some needs BIPOC people might have.